-The mentor is an experienced.
-Math/Science teacher with favorable student achievement results.
-Assist with planning and preparation of lessons; visit classroom and provide feedback to mentee throughout the school year; and model lessons to demonstrate use of best practices .
+The mentor is an experienced Reading teacher and coach with favorable student achievement results.
+She is currently a reading instructional coach.
+She conducts planning sessions and collaborates with teachers to prepare lessons; visit classroom and provide feedback to mentee throughout the school year; and model lessons to demonstrate use of best practices.

-Ms. Britney Matthews to Ms. Pierre
+Ms. Carey and Ms. Eagle

-The mentor is an experienced reading teacher with favorable student achievement results.
-Assist with planning and preparation of lessons along with math coach and CSS, visit classroom and provide feedback to mentee during the school year and model lessons to demonstrate best practices.
+The mentor is an experienced SPED teacher with favorable student achievement results.
+Assist with planning and preparation of lessons along with reading/math coach and CSS, visit classroom and provide feedback to mentee during the school year and model lessons to demonstrate best practices.

-Ms. Claudia Perez Ms. Viera
+Ms. Claudia Perez and Mr. Blaise

 The mentor is an experienced.
 Math/Science teacher with favorable student achievement results.
-Assist with planning and preparation of lessons; visit classroom and provide feedback to mentee throughout the school year; and model lessons to demonstrate use of best practices .
+She is also a mathematics instructional coach.
+She conducts planning sessions and collaborates with teachers to prepare lessons; visit classroom and provide feedback to mentee throughout the school year; and model lessons to demonstrate use of best practices.